loic425/PagerfantaBundle/README.md

 We welcome contributions to this project, including pull requests and issues (and discussions on existing issues).

-If you'd like to contribute code but aren't sure what, the [issues list](https://github.com/whiteoctober/WhiteOctoberPagerfantaBundle/issues) is a good place to start.
+If you'd like to contribute code but aren't sure what, the [issues list](https://github.com/BabDev/BabDevPagerfantaBundle/issues) is a good place to start.
 If you're a first-time code contributor, you may find Github's guide to [forking projects](https://guides.github.com/activities/forking/) helpful.

-All contributors (whether contributing code, involved in issue discussions, or involved in any other way) must abide by our [code of conduct](code_of_conduct.md).

 Acknowledgements
 -----------------

-Pablo Díez (pablodip@gmail.com) for most of the work on the first versions of this bundle.
+This bundle is a continuation of the [WhiteOctoberPagerfantaBundle](https://github.com/whiteoctober/WhiteOctoberPagerfantaBundle).
+The work from all past contributors to the previous bundle is greatly appreciated.

 License
 -------